Configuration Guide โ

 const delivery = new Tempo('deadline'); // Parsed using your custom logic, adds 30-days to current-dateโก 5.2 Deferring Initialization (mode: 'defer') โ

 By default (mode: 'auto'), Tempo uses the Master Guard to determine if a string can be lazily evaluated.
-For exceptionally high-volume scenarios where you may be creating thousands of Tempo instances but only using them for calculations (not formats or terms), you can force a standard lazy behavior using mode: 'defer'.
+For exceptionally high-volume scenarios where you may be creating thousands of Tempo instances but only using them for calculations (not formats or Terms), you can force a standard lazy behavior using mode: 'defer'.

 When mode: 'defer' is set, the registry-discovery logic is deferred until the first time you access a property on t.fmt or t.term.